 The point of the video, Cortez told TODAY Food, was not to shame her employer (which she preferred not to name), but rather to remind customers of how important tipping really is to service industry workers.

-That low paycheck may have shocked many on social media, but for Cortez and many other waiters and bartenders, it's not an anomaly.
+That low paycheck may have shocked many on social media, but for Cortez and many other servers and bartenders, it's not an anomaly.

 “All of my checks can vary just depending on how much I made in tips for the two-week period.
 I’ve gotten zero-dollar checks to about $12," she said.
 "You start to just see your check as a laughable thing after a while."